NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes ownership of the file hello conditionally
+this script plays StarWars IV episode on the terminal